Interconnection Regulation

 What is the difference between interconnection and access?

 Interconnection and access are related but distinct concepts.
-Interconnection typically refers to the physical connection between two networks, allowing customers on one network to reach the other network.
+Interconnection is defined in section 151(2) of the Communications Act 2003 as the linking, directly or indirectly and by physical or logical means or a combination of the two, of one public electronic communications network to another, so that users of one can communicate with users of the other or use services provided by means of it.
 Access typically refers to the services and facilities provided by one provider to another, such as access to duct, fibre, or switching capacity.
 In practice, the terms are sometimes used interchangeably, but they describe different things.
-The Communications Act 2003 uses the term “network access” in section 73 to describe the general obligation to provide access to networks and services on fair and reasonable terms.
+The Communications Act 2003 defines network access in section 151(3): it covers the interconnection of public electronic communications networks, and also other services, facilities and arrangements by which one person is able to use another’s network, apparatus or associated facilities in order to provide an electronic communications service.
+Section 73 does something different.
+It sets the permitted subject-matter of access-related conditions, and it imposes no general obligation to provide access on fair and reasonable terms.

 What is General Condition A1?